 We utilize a fabless business model, working with third parties to manufacture and assemble our ICs.
 This fabless approach allows us to focus our engineering and design resources on our strengths and to reduce our fixed costs and capital expenditures.
-In contrast to many fabless semiconductor companies, which utilize standard process technologies and design rules established by their foundry partners, we have developed our own proprietary process technologies and collaborate with our foundry partners to install our technologies on their equipment in their facilities for use solely on our behalf.
+In contrast to many fabless semiconductor companies, which utilize standard process technologies and design rules established by their foundry partners, we have developed our own proprietary process technologies and collaborate with our foundry partners to install our technologies on their equipment in their facilities for use on our behalf.
 This close collaboration and control over the manufacturing process has historically resulted in favorable yields and product performance for our ICs.

-We currently contract with four suppliers to manufacture our wafers in foundries located in China and Korea.
+We currently contract with six suppliers to manufacture our wafers in foundries located in China and Korea.
 Once our silicon wafers have been produced, they are shipped to our facility in Chengdu, China for wafer sort, which is a testing process performed to identify non-functioning dies.
 Our semiconductor products are then assembled and packaged by independent subcontractors in China and Malaysia.
 The assembled ICs are then sent either for final testing at our Chengdu facility, or to other turnkey providers who perform final testing based on our standards prior to shipping to our customers.

-We have a 60,000 square-foot manufacturing facility located in Chengdu, China.
-The facility has been fully operational since 2006 and we have benefitted from shorter manufacturing cycle times and lower labor and overhead costs.
+We have a 60,000 square-foot manufacturing facility located in Chengdu, China, which enables us to benefit from shorter manufacturing cycle times and lower labor and overhead costs.
 We have expanded our product testing capabilities in this facility and are able to take advantage of the rich pool of local engineering talent to expand our manufacturing support and engineering operations.